 Viet Nam’s capital city, Ha Noi, is a large municipal area made up of urban and rural districts.
 The first group of Volunteers in Viet Nam will live and work in towns and smaller communities located throughout the Ha Noi municipality.

 As with all sites selected for Volunteers, housing must meet Peace Corps’ safety and security requirements.
-Host family accommodations will provide Volunteers with a safe, private room that includes basic furniture and shared bathroom and kitchen facilities.
+School living accommodations will provide Volunteers with a safe, private room that includes basic furniture and shared bathroom and kitchen facilities.
 Homes are likely to be at a standard similar to that of Vietnamese teaching colleagues.
 Although Volunteers should be ready to adapt to a wide range of living conditions, staff anticipate that electricity, running water, and indoor plumbing will be available.

 Living Allowance and Money Management